harishpathak/HPFaceDetection/README.md

 # HPFaceDetection
-This project can detect face in a photo taken by camera or chosen from gallery.
+This project(IOS) can detect face in a photo taken by camera or chosen from gallery.